ex-zee-ex/VIDEO_WAAAVES_2.5_suite/README.md

 https://drive.google.com/open?id=187pYedjJMxqHuMWmBdHOd8ZdMoiEaqNF

-and then follow the instructions here for installing visual studio 2017 https://openframeworks.cc/setup/vs/ and then follow the instructions in the txt file named "(()))00ReadThisTextFile!" and have fun!
+and then follow the instructions here for installing visual studio 2017 https://openframeworks.cc/setup/vs/ and then follow the instructions in the txt file named "(()))00ReadThisTextFile!" and have fun!  *edit ok i forgot to add that into the windows version* heres the text for now

+"WHAT THE HECK IS THIS????

+Welp you have downloaded and uncompressed the video_waaaves_2 ! please note that before going any further you should make sure to have visual studio 2017 installed according to the instructions linked in the readme! once you have achieved vs2017 steps then all you have to do is go to apps->myapps and then open up VIDEO_WAAAVES_IM_windows  folder and find the thing that says VIDEO_WAAAVES_IM_windows.vcxproj, double click on that.
+The virtual studio console will pop up and you will see a button with the play symbol on it somewhere around the middle top of the screen, press that button and have fun!"
+*end edit*

 The most notable thing about the 2.0 update is that i fixed all the stuff that i broke when i put midi controls in, new controls for the sharpening algorithm that allow for a lot more complex reaction diffusion patterns, and fucking like a million lfos everywhere.